 The TL:DR of it?
 You’d be allowed to change your email address three times for a total of four addresses; and those old addresses would continue to work as email aliases (would there be a way to delete or disable those?), meaning your email subscriptions would not have to be updated.

-Old school email nerds like you and me, we already knew that we could create another Gmail address if/when we needed an updated address, and then configure the old Gmail account to forward any mail received to the new one.
+Old school email nerds like you and me, we already knew that we could create another Gmail address if/when needed.
+Then it was a (mostly) simple process to configure the old Gmail account to forward any mail received to the new one.
+Or vice versa.
 I've done this a bunch of times myself.
 But I do like the idea of being able to change my primary email address without having to go through all of the trouble, and so will all of your less tech savvy friends.
 (And email forwarding sucks; it's too brittle and problematic in this modern age.)

 Stay tuned; I’ll keep an eye out for this option in my own Gmail account, and share my first hand experience with it, when the time comes.